Superrehtard/old_diaspora_wiki/Security-Architecture-Proposal.md

 * Data - anything shared by Users via Diaspora
 * Post - A group of Data inserted into Diaspora collectively
 * Comment - A type of Post attached to an existing Post
-* Encrypt - In the proposal below, encryption of a post should be taken to mean the encryption of that post with a symmetric key, and the encryption of that symmetric key for the post's recipients.
+* Encrypt(ed) - In the proposal below, encryption of a post should be taken to mean the encryption of that post with a symmetric key, and the encryption of that symmetric key for the post's recipients.

 # The Architecture
 ## A Simple Diagram